Speeding Driver Charged With Killing Lodi Husband, Wife In Crash Outside Their Home

 Initial indications were that speed was involved.

-Muhamet Oparaku, who was a chief of police in Pogradec, Albania, emigrated to the United States with his wife, who became a manager at the Garfield Walmart.
+Muhamet Oparaku, who was a chief of police in Pogradec, Albania, emigrated to the United States with his wife, who was hired at the Garfield Walmart 10 years ago and eventually became a manager.

+"She had a humongous heart, loved people and her job," a co-worker said.
+"She barely spoke English, but WOW -- she worked hard, she learned and was a great manager.

+"Just a week before she was killed, she went to an academy training that we have and passed with flying colors," the co-worker said.
+"She was SO happy.

+"She was taking an extra shift that morning to help out in our Suffern store [the day she was killed] because she was always helping any way she could."

+Muhamet Oparaku, meanwhile, was "very intelligent and always respectful," the co-worker said.

-“Their only wish was to be buried back home in Albania and we will honor that wish for them,” family members wrote in a GoFundMe campaign.
+The couple's only wish "was to be buried back home in Albania," family members wrote in a GoFundMe campaign.
+"We will honor that wish for them.”

 SEE: https://www.gofundme.com/f/memorial-fund-for-muhamet-amp-bukurije-oparaku